Gunnison Valley Health and Tough Enough to Wear Pink

 Tough Enough to Wear Pink provides vital support to the work Gunnison Valley

 Health does.
-Together, they are not only changing the face of healthcare
+Together, we are not only changing the face of healthcare

-in our community, they are redefining what rural breast care looks like.
+in our community, we are redefining what rural breast care looks like.